ltelab/disdrodb/docs/source/contribute_data.rst

 	The size of the test samples must just be sufficient to guarantee the detection of errors due to code changes.
 	The test samples are typically composed by two files and a couple of timesteps with measurements.

-You should place you data and config files under the following directory tree:
+You should place you data and config files under the ``disdrodb/tests/data/check_readers/`` directory tree:

-| 📁 disdrodb/tests/data/check_readers/DISDRODB
+| 📁 /DISDRODB
-| ├── 📁 Raw
+| ├── 📁 RAW
 |      ├── 📁 <DATA_SOURCE>
 |          ├── 📁 <CAMPAIGN_NAME>
-|               ├── 📁 issue
-|                    ├── 📜 <STATION_NAME>.yml
-|               ├── 📁 metadata
-|                    ├── 📜 <STATION_NAME>.yml
 |               ├── 📁 data
 |                    ├── 📁 <STATION_NAME>
 |                        ├── 📜 <STATION_NAME>.\*
 |               ├── 📁 ground_truth
 |                   ├── 📁 <STATION_NAME>
 |                       ├── 📜 <STATION_NAME>.\*

 The ``/data`` directory must contain your raw data files, while the ``/ground_truth`` directory must contain the corresponding ground truth files.